 By the time I joined Facebook circa 2008, Joe and I were well entrenched in multiple vacations a year; usually just long weekends, but with some longer getaways, as well.
 But now my “legacy” was exposed to all of my Facebook friends, and some of them, in a short period of time, apparently somehow came to the conclusion that every celebrity who died was my fault, whether I was out of town or not.
 So it got to the point that EVERY time someone famous died, at least 1 person would post it on my wall and blame me.
 And that just wouldn’t do; after all, they weren’t ALL “mine.”
 Many were, “not mine.”
 So I had to make up some ground rules:

 - The celebrity can ONLY die while I am actually on my way to, on, or coming home from vacation for him/her to be “mine.”
-Someone dying the day before we leave, or once our plane has landed back home, doesn’t count (this has brought on some odd discussions about what time someone died [vs. when it was announced] and if that time of death was Eastern or Pacific time – because all of that could make all the difference in the world.
+Someone dying the day before we leave, or once our plane has landed and we’ve driven back home, doesn’t count (this has brought on some odd discussions about what time someone died [vs. when it was announced] and if that time of death was Eastern or Pacific time – because all of that could make all the difference in the world.
 Case in point, Don Rickles.
 We’re still not sure if he died before or after we were on our way to Key West.
 I guess he’s in Sharon Vacation Purgatory???